gpschool/gpss22/labs.md

 **Note: ensure you have installed libraries, particularly `climin`, as per the instructions in [Getting Started](./getting_started).
 Installing `climin` using `$ pip install climin` _will not work_ with the labs as this is Python 2 only.
 Remove it, and follow the instructions.**

 ### Lab 3: Global Optimisation with Gaussian Processes
-This lab introduces the basic concepts of Bayesian optimisation with GPyOpt.
+This lab introduces the basic concepts of Bayesian optimisation with Emukit.
 The student will have to build and compare different models and aquisition functions to solve several optimisation problems.

 [![Download](https://img.shields.io/badge/download-lab%203-green)](https://github.com/gpschool/labs/raw/2022/lab_3.ipynb)&nbsp;&nbsp;&nbsp;